Jackychen8/CodeEatLearnNetwork/README.md

 postgres=# \q
 MTVL16076ce6e:static jxie2$

 11. Congratulations for finish the tutorial!
-And thank the technical writer Jia for her awesome work!
+And pleae thank the technical writer Jia for her awesome work!
 ```